TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 Examples:

-* TYPO3 is always spelled TYPO3 (rule #1): "TYPO3 Is Always Spelled TYPO3", "stdWrap", "Programming With PHP"
+* TYPO3 is always spelled TYPO3 (rule #1): "TYPO3 Is Always Spelled TYPO3", "stdWrap", "TypoScript",
+  "Programming With PHP", "insert()"
 * The first word is always capitalized (see rule #2), so *in* is capitalized here: "**In** the End"
 * *With* is a preposition with 4 letters, so it must be capitalized (rule #3): "Install **With** Composer"
 * *Is* is a verb.
 Though it is short, do capitalize it (rule #4), as in "This **Is** the End"